Kamau-Miller/COVID-Insights-Analyzing-Cases-Deaths-Vaccinations/README.md

 Usage
 The SQL scripts used for these analyses are provided within the repository.
 Users can replicate the queries and explore the dataset further.
-Repository Structure
-The repository is organized as follows:

-/Queries: Contains SQL scripts used for the analyses.
-/Data: Houses the datasets used in the project.
-How to Use
-Clone the repository.
-Utilize your preferred SQL environment to run and analyze the provided scripts.
-Ensure the necessary datasets are available in your working environment.
-Contribution
-Contributions are welcome!
-If you have suggestions, issues, or improvements, feel free to open an issue or create a pull request.

-License
-This project is licensed under the [Your License] License - see the LICENSE.md file for details.

-Feel free to tailor this template to fit your project specifics and feel.
-Adding sections about prerequisites, results, or more detailed instructions can make the README more comprehensive.
-This can serve as a starting point to communicate the essence of your collaboration and project!